iree-org/iree-llvm-sandbox/README.md

 ### Configure and build main project

 Run the command below to set up the build system, possibly adapting it to your needs.
-For example, you may not compile `clang`, `clang-tools-extra`, `lld`, and/or the examples to save compilation time, or use a different variant than `Debug`.
+For example, you may choose not to compile `clang`, `clang-tools-extra`, `lld`, and/or the examples to save compilation time, or use a different variant than `Debug`.

 ```bash
 cmake \